HannahCalich/PhysMove/Tutorial.md

-# Dear reviewers, this file is a work in progress, please refer to manuscript SI for current tutorial

 # PhysMove Tutorial
 This is a brief tutorial to accompany the PhysMove R package.
 Here, we demonstrate how PhysMove can be used to calculate each of the methods discussed in the main text and review all relevant functions and parameters.
 We demonstrate each function with a simulated telemetry dataset, called `tracks`, that is automatically loaded with PhysMove.
 We provide sample code to replicate each of the results presented in the main text.